sapayth/sheet-wise/readme.txt

 - Automate data flow and management.
 - User-friendly interface for managing sync settings.

+== Step-by-Step Guide to Setting Up Sheet Wise == **Step 1: Configure Google Service Account Credentials**
+1. Navigate to the WordPress Dashboard > Sheet Wise > Settings.
+2. Paste the Service Account Credential JSON into the text box provided.
+3. Click the Save button to store the credentials.
+4. If you're unsure how to obtain the JSON credentials, click the `How to?` link for detailed instructions.

+**Step 2: Add a New Integration**
+1. Go to the WordPress Dashboard > Sheet Wise and click Add New Integration.
+2. Fill out the following fields:
+    - Integration Title: Enter a title for the integration (e.g., "New User").
+    - Data Source: Select when the data should sync to your Google Sheet.
+Available options include triggers like:
+        Create, Update, Delete user, Login, Logout, Create, Edit, Trash post, Add, Edit comment.
+3. Spreadsheet & Worksheet: Choose the target Google Spreadsheet and Worksheet where the data should be saved.

+**Step 3: Map Data Fields to Google Sheet Columns**
+In the Spreadsheet Column Title section, the column names will be automatically retrieved from the spreadsheet you selected.
+For each column:
+1. Event Code: Use pre-defined placeholders (e.g., [[first_name]], [[user_login]]) to represent WordPress data fields.
+These placeholders will be automatically populated based on the Data Source Event Name dropdown.
+2. Repeat this mapping process for all required fields to ensure the data syncs accurately.

+**Step 4: Save the Integration**
+Once all fields are mapped and configured, click the Save button at the bottom of the page.
+The integration is now active, and data will sync automatically based on the selected triggers.

 == Installation ==
 1. Upload the `sheet-wise` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.